silverbluemx/SE_SoftLandingManager/technical.md

 - Use radar to scan for terrain
 - Update landing profile

+In addition, in mode 4:
+- Scan the terrain forward of the ship

 ### 2.2.4 Every 100 ticks (1,6s)

 - Update gravity estimate (§6).